 Antler Restriction Programs

 An antler point restriction is in place in WMUs 3A, 3C, 3H, 3J, 3K, 4G, 4O, 4P, 4R, 4S, and 4W in Southeastern New York and is designed to protect a majority of yearling (1.5 years old) bucks from harvest.
-See the deer hunting season maps for the WMUs with antler restrictions in 2014.
+See the deer hunting season maps on Deer Hunting Seasons for the WMUs with antler restrictions in 2015.

 In areas without antler restrictions, consider voluntary protection of young bucks.
 Hunters interested in protecting young bucks and seeing older, larger bucks are encouraged to work with local hunting clubs and neighboring landowners to develop cooperative voluntary antler restriction programs.